Action fields of Belgapom

 Belgapom has collaborated to the creation of the guidelines for the best available technology for the fruit & vegetable sector, which has been updated in 2014.

 Some parts of this study can be downloaded in English.

 Belgapom has been recognised through its umbrella association FVPhouse as a training office via a Q-for label.
 This allows companies to participate at Belgapom tranings & seminars making use of subsidies from the SME wallet (Flanders) and training cheques (Wallonie).

 The vigorous growth of the Belgian potato sector needs to be supported by a continuous innovation along the complete potato chain.
 Belgapom organises every two years the international event for the potato, fruit and vegetable sector Interpom in Kortrijk Xpo.

 Belgapom has also invested in a number of research projects, this in collaboration with Flanders Food and Walagrim.

 Belgapom has been actively supporting the congress of the European Potato Research Association (EAPR) in 2014 in Brussels.

-In 2017 watchITgrow has been launched.
+In 2017 WatchITgrow has been launched.
 This web application is resulting from the Ipot project in the framework of the Belspo activities, executed by Belgapom, VITO, CRA-W and ULG.
-This application offers potato producers the possibility to follow their potato fields via satellite images, linked to different information such as weather, soil, etc. This innovative tool also leads to a precise yield prediction.
+This application offers potato producers the possibility to follow their potato fields via satellite images, linked to different information such as weather, soil, etc. This innovative tool evolves to a crop advice instrument.

 Via the Platform for the processing of and trade in plants and plant products, Belgapom has contributed to the creation of the Vegaplan standard, which allows producers of plants and plant products to get a certificate for their different commodities on the level of food safety, environment and technological quality.
 In 2014 a chapter on sustainabilty and IPM has been added.